InnaChystiakova/BeeRacing/README.md

 ### Problems I faced
 ❌ Dismiss Captcha WebView properly to decrease memory usage and re-create bee race
-(I didn't understand which request has to be listened to perorm captcha undo)
+(I didn't understand which request has to be listened to perform captcha undo)
 ❌ Show timer counter on the bee race screen
 (I didn't understand completely the requirements for this header, so there is just a sceleton in BRTimerView class)